 Commissioning at American University is a collaborative quality assurance process which helps the University to ensure that its projects and facilities are consistent with the University's Design and Construction Standards, emphasize life cycle cost based decision making, meet operational needs and sustainability goals, and ultimately achieve their design and construction intent.
-In other words, commissioning is another way AU ensures that it is building and maintaining the best facilities possible for living, learning, and working.
+In other words, commissioning is another way for AU to ensure that it is building and maintaining the best facilities it can to support learning, living, and working on campus.

-The Facilities Staff coordinates full-commissioning services for all of AU's Capital Projects, ensuring that operations and maintenance teams are engaged in projects as early as possible to enhance their input and understanding of each building and its systems.
+Facilities Management coordinates commissioning services for all of the University's Capital Projects, ensuring that operations and maintenance teams are engaged in projects as early as possible to enhance their input and understanding of each building and its systems.

-Facilities Management coordinated, or is currently coordinating commissioning services for all of the Capital Projects listed below which encompass 14 new buildings.
+Facilities Management has been involved with the commissioning of all the Capital Projects listed below which encompass 13 new buildings.

 - School of International Service